openvinotoolkit/open_model_zoo/demos/python_demos/image_retrieval_demo/README.md

                         Required.
 Path to a video file or a device node of a web-camera.
   --loop                Optional.
 Enable reading the input in a loop.
+  -o OUTPUT, --output OUTPUT
+                        Optional.
+Name of output to save.
   -g GALLERY, --gallery GALLERY
                         Required.
 Path to a file listing gallery images.
   -gt GROUND_TRUTH, --ground_truth GROUND_TRUTH